 When I was in Denmark and Sweden I went off with my cousins to try and track down some the places mentioned in my dad’s stories of his life.

-In this case there was no one home so we left a print of my dad’s painting in the mailbox and the owner phoned my cousin who wrote me,
+At the time we were there, no one was home, so we left a print of my dad’s painting in the mailbox with my cousin’s email and phone number.
+The owner phoned my cousin who wrote me,

 “I talked to Flemming who owns the house we saw.
 And I enclose the summary of what he told me.